Osage community rallies together after tragedy

 LAKE OZARK - For the past five years, Osage Heritage Elementary has hosted a Color Run to raise funds for the school.
 But this year, a recent tragedy in their community called for a small change of plans.

-Students proposed a campus recycling project for Saturday's race to benefit.
+Students proposed a campus recycling project as the beneficiary for Saturday's race.
 Faculty and parents have been planning an Earth Day 5K for months, but after a fire took the lives of four Osage students Thursday, the community decided to send additional proceeds to the family.

 The children who died in the fire were identified as 14-year-old Tyler Otto, 8-year-old Cason, 5-year-old Max and 4-year-old Levi.